Play Time: An Introduction

-MMORPG worlds are not just settings for play; they are distinct societies within which characters — and by extension, players — interact.
-These players act singly or in concert to produce goods.
+MMORPG worlds are not just settings for play; they are distinct societies within which characters — and by extension, players — meet and interact.
+Characters act singly or in concert to produce goods.
 They compete and occasionally fight for resources.
-And, naturally, they trade.
+And, inevitably, they trade.

-While many use these opportunities to trade within the game context, others sell game possessions in real-world markets, particularly at auction sites like eBay.
-A casual survey of such auctions shows surprisingly large sums being paid for game assets, with rare items and quantities of game currency selling for $20 to $100, and well-placed properties for more than $1000.
+While many players use these features to trade within the game context, others sell game possessions in real-world markets, particularly at auction sites like eBay.
+A casual survey of these auctions shows surprisingly large sums being paid for game assets, with rare items and quantities of game currency selling for $20 to $100, and well-placed properties for more than $1000.
 And not only are game items exchanged in real-world markets; often, entire accounts are sold.
-While some presumably use real-world markets as efficient alternatives to game markets, others use this trade to convert real-world wealth into a game input, and vice-versa.
-Thus, where most players proceed through the game by playing it, others simply buy their powerful characters and artifacts, starting the race just a few steps from the finish line.
+While some presumably use real-world markets as efficient alternatives to game markets, others use this trade to convert real-world wealth into game wealth, and vice-versa.
+This allows players to skip the apparently burdensome task of actually playing the game; instead, they can buy their powerful characters and artifacts, starting the race just a few steps from the finish line.

 Many fascinating questions are raised by this practice: